vifon/texas/README.md

 -----

 `texas` is using [tmux][2] internally.
-It is not necessary for the user to know how to use `tmux` but thay will certainly benefit from it.
+It is not necessary for the user to know how to use `tmux` but they will certainly benefit from it.

 [2]: http://tmux.github.io/